 And the entire park will not be open during early entry.
 In fact, the crowds can be almost as thick as they are after normal entry times.
 By the time the parks open, wait times are up to 60 minutes for Peter Pan and 40 minutes for Star Tours.

-Use These Tips to Get the Most Out of a Magic Morning
+Tips to Get the Most out of a Magic Morning

 Allow 15 to 30 minutes to walk from the Disneyland Hotel or Paradise Pier to the gate, including time to get through security.
 If you're checking out of your hotel, allow an extra 30 minutes to get checked out and check your luggage.